Skip to content

 Why it matters:

-Personal accounts create a quiet asymmetry.
-Companies pay for enterprise accounts that protect their IP, while individual creators often rely on personal accounts that expose their innovations to training pipelines.
-The result: a one-way transfer of knowledge from individuals to corporations.
+Personal accounts create a quiet asymmetry across every major AI provider.
+Companies pay for enterprise accounts that protect their IP, while individual creators rely on personal accounts that expose their innovations to training pipelines.
+The result is a one-way transfer of knowledge from individuals to corporations, and it's now the default at OpenAI, Anthropic, and Google.

 Claude Code & Training Use: What You Need to Know

 Included in the Policy: Code sessions fall under the same rules as chats.
-If you don't opt out, your code, algorithms, and debugging sessions may be used for training.
+If you haven't opted out, your code, algorithms, and debugging sessions are being used for training.

-What Counts: Both new sessions and any older sessions you choose to resume are eligible.
+What Counts: Both new sessions and any older sessions you resume are eligible.
 Only truly dormant sessions remain excluded.

-Retention: Anthropic may keep opted-in data for up to five years.
+Retention: Anthropic keeps opted-in data for up to five years.

 The Risks for Coders and Engineers